databrickslabs/tempo/_sources/index.rst.txt

 functionality that you get from :ref:`installing tempo directly from the github repo <direct-git-install>` will be documented here.

-For support on those functionalities please feel free to reach out to the :doc:`tempo-team`.
+For support on those functionalities please feel free to reach out to the :doc:`about/tempo-team`.

 Contributing
 ------------

-We happily welcome contributions, please see :doc:`contributing` for details.
+We happily welcome contributions, please see :doc:`about/contributing` for details.